Édouard Riou: Life

-Regarding Riou's work for Twenty Thousand Leagues Under the Sea, Verne wrote in 1868: "I have received the drawings from Riou.
+Regarding Riou's work for Twenty Thousand Leagues Under the Seas, Verne wrote in 1868: "I have received the drawings from Riou.
 I have several suggestions to make which I'll mention to him by return mail.
 I think he needs to make the people much smaller and the rooms much larger.
 And he needs to add much more detail...
 By the way, it was an excellent idea to use Colonel Charras as the model for Captain Nemo.
 I should've thought of that."

 The illustrator and Verne scholar Ron Miller has said: "I believe his work stylistically spans the transition between the illustrators of the early 19th century and those of the latter half—when the profession of professional illustrators became established.
 Some of the qualities that Riou carried over were the often cartoon-like depiction of characters and the use of numerous 'spot' illustrations."

 Edmondo Marcucci wrote: "Riou's drawings are rich with light, and the traits of his characters have a vigorous expression.
 Riou succeeds in adapting himself artistically to the realistic reproduction of the many fantastic locales of the Vernian fictional geography: the mists and the glacial icepacks, the shadows inside the Earth's crust, the deserted and expansive beaches, and the many bodies of water and their movement...
 Everything is both ordered and evocative in Riou's work—his style might be called 'romantic realism.'"

 Riou also illustrated Walter Scott's Ivanhoe (1880) and Waverley, Victor Hugo's Notre Dame de Paris, Louis Figuier's La terre avant le deluge (1863), Alexandre Dumas' The Count of Monte Cristo (1887).
 He became a member of the Legion of Honour.

 Riou died in Paris on January 27, 1900.